handles98/DeepFaceLab_Colab/README.md

+#Good News
+Colab upgraded from the original K80 12G to T4 16G, faster, more VRAM！

 # Overview
 The purpose of this project is to provide a way to run ***DeepFaceLab*** for free.
 When you have learned how to use DFL, Perhaps the biggest limitation for you is the Computer performance.